 The 2005 Napanook with 76% Cabernet Sauvignon, 14% Cabernet Franc and 10% Petit Verdot is a very dark wine rich in aroma with subtle earth driven undertones.
 This is a well balanced wine with a rounded mouth feel.
 Flavors of cherry and other blackberry notes are complemented with herbs and spices with a pleasing slightly smoky finish.

 Dominus is a private wine estate and is not open for tours or tastings.

-You can find their wine locally at Backroom Wines in Napa and also nearby V Wine Cellar in Yountville.
+Their wines are sometimes available locally at Backroom Wines in the city of Napa and also the nearby V Wine Cellar in Yountville.
 For more information or to join their mailing list, visit: www.dominusestate.com